anime-kun32/hianime-spotlight/README.md

 ## disclaimer
 This project is not affiliated with hianime or any anime studio at all.
 This project is only made to make thing easier .
 No files are stored on the server , they are provided by thier respective providers
+## contribution and issues
+If you appreciate this project and you want to contribute to it mention in issues or make a pull request if not a star would be appreciated .
+Any issues at all mention in the issues as well .
+Thanks for using this project I really appreciate it